 In California, the judge cannot convict you for robbery if you take a property in someone else’s immediate possession, and you have a reasonable belief that you own it lawfully.
 The law refers to this defense as the “claim of right.”
 You could still use this defense even though your belief is unreasonable and flimsy.
 There are limitations to use this defense when accused of robbery.
 These include:

-- The claim of right is not applicable if you robbed somebody their property to settle debts
+The claim of right is not applicable if you robbed somebody of their property in order to settle debts

-- The court would not approve of the defense if you hid the property even after getting discovered
+The court would not approve of this defense if you hid the property even after getting discovered

 The Accusation Is False